 Gearing Up For Industry 4.0?
 Why Manufacturers Need to Use Low-Code Platforms

 The core principle of smart manufacturing revolves around connecting people, machines, devices, systems, and processes.
 Rapid application development has become the essence of driving this connection across the enterprise from the production floor to the customer site.

 For instance, by using field service applications your workforce can access information offline when offsite, improving their productivity.
 By adopting microservices and generating APIs, you can develop applications with data analytics and dashboards enabling the onsite workforce to achieve faster, data-driven planning, production, and service.

-To develop and deploy applications at a speed aligned to enterprise demands manufacturers are widely adopting rapid application development platforms.
+To develop and deploy applications at a speed aligned to enterprise demands manufacturers are widely adopting rapid application development platform.
 Here’s how low-code platforms empower manufacturing leaders in mastering the fourth industrial revolution: